James Watt (entrepreneur)

-James Bruce Watt MBE (born 18 May 1982) is a British businessman and investor from Fraserburgh, Scotland.
+James Bruce Watt (born 18 May 1982) is a Scottish businessman and investor from Fraserburgh, Aberdeenshire.
 He is the co-founder and former CEO of BrewDog.
-As of 2024, his net worth is estimated to be over £400 million.
+As of 2024, his net worth is estimated to be over £400 million according to Sunday Times Rich List.

 Early life and education

 James Bruce Watt was born on 18 May 1982 in Fraserburgh.
 Watt attended the University of Edinburgh where he studied law and economics between 2000 and 2004.
 During this time, he shared a flat with his school friend Martin Dickie, who was studying distilling at Heriot-Watt University.
-The pair shared a passion for brewing, and would go on to found BrewDog together.
+The two developed a shared interest in brewing.

+Career

+Early career

-After a brief period as a trainee solicitor, Watt chose to discontinue his legal career.
-He subsequently became a professional fisherman, obtaining a deep-sea captain’s license and spending much of his early twenties at sea.
-In his spare time, he began experimenting with beer brewing in his garage.
+After university, Watt briefly began training as a solicitor, but subsequently left that career.
+He became a professional fisherman, obtaining a deep-sea captain’s licence and spending much of his early twenties at sea.
+In his spare time, he began experimenting with brewing beer in his garage.